 As president, Biden will take steps to rectify the funding disparities faced by HBCUs, TCUs, and Minority-Serving Institutions (MSIs) so that the United States can benefit from their unique strengths.
 Students at HBCUs, TCUs, and MSIs will benefit from Biden’s proposals to double Pell grants, slash the income-based repayment of loans to 5% of income, and provide free tuition for students at all community colleges, including those that are MSIs.
 In addition, Biden will invest over $70 billion in these colleges and universities to:

 - Make HBCUs, TCUs, and under-resourced MSIs more affordable for their students.
 The Biden plan will invest $18 billion in grants to these four-year schools, equivalent to up to two years of tuition per low-income and middle class student, including DREAMers and students who transfer to a four-year HBCU, TCU, or MSI from a tuition-free community college.
+He will then invest additional funds in private, non-profit HBCUs, TCUs, and under-resourced MSIs so they are not undermined by the Biden proposal to make four-year public colleges and universities tuition-free.
 Schools must invest in lowering costs, improving retention and graduation rates, and closing equity gaps year over year for students of color.

 - Invest in the diverse talent at HBCUs, TCUs and MSIs to solve the country’s most pressing problems.
 The Biden Administration will invest $10 billion to create at least 200 new centers of excellence that serve as research incubators and connect students underrepresented in fields critical to our nation’s future – including fields tackling climate change, globalization, inequality, health disparities, and cancer – to learning and career opportunities.
 These funds will provide additional work study opportunities and incentivize state, private, and philanthropic dollars for these centers.
 Biden will also boost funding for agricultural research at land-grant universities, many of which are HBCUs and TCUs, as outlined in his Plan for Rural America.
 As president, Biden will also dedicate additional and increased priority funding streams at federal agencies for grants and contracts for HBCUs and MSIs.
 And, he will require any federal research grants to universities with an endowment of over $1 billion to form a meaningful partnership and enter into a 10% minimum subcontract with an HBCU, TCU, or MSI.